 38 He has left his covert, as the lion,

 because of the fierce oppression,

 1 Now, brothers, concerning the coming of our Lord Jesus Christ and our gathering together to him, we ask you 2 not to be quickly shaken in your mind, and not be troubled, either by spirit, or by word, or by letter as if from us, saying that the day of Christ has already come.
 3 Let no one deceive you in any way.
 For it will not be, unless the rebellion comes first, and the man of sin is revealed, the son of destruction, 4 he who opposes and exalts himself against all that is called God or that is worshiped, so that he sits as God in the temple of God, setting himself up as God.

 9 He whose coming is according to the working of Satan with all power and signs and lying wonders, 10 and with all deception of wickedness for those who are being lost, because they did not receive the love of the truth, that they might be saved.
-11 Because of this, God sends them a powerful delusion, that they should believe a lie; 12 that they all might be judged who did not believe the truth, but had pleasure in unrighteousness.
+11 Because of this, God will send them a powerful delusion, that they should believe a lie, 12 that they all might be judged who did not believe the truth, but delighted in unrighteousness.

 16 Now our Lord Jesus Christ himself, and God our Father, who loved us and gave us eternal comfort and good hope through grace, 17 comfort your hearts and establish you in every good work and word.